 Developing a Career Pathways System in the Mara Region

-In the past 10-15 years, there has been a growing recognition that there is a disconnect between what students are learning in the classroom and the job opportunities that are available after they leave school.
-Career Pathway Systems are a way to create that connection for students and communities.
+In the past 10-15 years, there has been a growing recognition of a disconnect between what students are learning in the classroom and job opportunities that are available after they leave school.
+Career pathways systems are a way to create that connection for students and communities.
 A career pathways system is a series of connected education, training, and support strategies that enable learners to secure relevant credentials and degrees and transition into a rewarding career within a target occupational area.

 A career pathways system brings real-life learning to students and teachers, enabling them to build important academic, technical, and interpersonal skills simultaneously.
 This allows for more active career exploration for the jobs of tomorrow, which will make students more competitive in college and career.
 It also creates possibilities for multiple entry and exit points in education, giving students the possibility to earn important industry certifications and credentials while they are still in school, which helps students and families determine the right career path much earlier on.